 If this mistake is compounded with the above mistake of not securing a waiver from a general rate increase that has a close start date to the carrier implementation, then with these two separate actions of two carriers – the chosen carrier and incumbent – the company will receive multiple price increases from both carriers.

-Obviously when these ‘double whammy’ issues occur, the projected price reductions that were the goal of the freight review fail to appear, and in fact, sometimes shippers will see their freight invoices increase post the review.
+Obviously when these ‘double whammy’ issues occur, the projected price reductions that were the goal of the freight tender fail to appear, and in fact, sometimes shippers will see their freight invoices increase post the review.

 Example 3 – inability to independently assess freight rates’ impact on freight costs